In this topic:

 As far as tools go, I recommend:

-Photo 1 shows the Smokey Joe Silver that I used for this project.
+Photo 1 shows the Smokey Joe that I used for this project.
 It has a single vent on the bottom of the charcoal bowl.
-Ashes from cooking sessions longer than 4 hours may clog this vent, which is why some people prefer using a Smokey Joe Gold for this project.
+Ashes from cooking sessions longer than 4 hours may clog this vent, which is why some people prefer using a Smokey Joe Premium for this project.
 It has two vents higher up on the sides of the charcoal bowl that won't clog.
-However, some people say the SJ Silver is actually the better grill because the airflow comes up from below the charcoal.
-The consensus seems to be that if you're building a dedicated smoker, go with the Smokey Joe Gold.
-If you want both a good grill and a good smoker, then go with the Smokey Joe Silver.
-There's a neat little trick shown later in this article that helps address the vent clogging issue in the SJ Silver.
+However, some people say the Smokey Joe is actually the better grill because the airflow comes up from below the charcoal.
+The consensus seems to be that if you're building a dedicated smoker, go with the Smokey Joe Premium.
+If you want both a good grill and a good smoker, then go with the basic Smokey Joe.
+There's a neat little trick shown later in this article that helps address the vent clogging issue in the basic Smokey Joe.

 The real trick to this project is finding a steamer pot that fits properly.
 It's strange but true that these 32-quart aluminum steamer pots are a very good fit with the Smokey Joe, both in terms of how it fits into the charcoal bowl and how the grill lid fits on top of the pot.
-However, the pots can vary slightly in size from time to time and from batch to batch, even with the same manufacturer.
+However, the pots can vary slightly in size from batch to batch, even from the same manufacturer.
 Sometimes the variation seems to be based on country of manufacture.
 For example, at one point in time, people found that IMUSA pots made in China fit perfectly, but IMUSA pots made in Latin America did not.

 Photo 2 shows the IMUSA 32-quart tamale/seafood steamer pot I used for my Mini WSM.
 I bought it at Walmart for $24.
 I also found the same pot at Target, but the one from Walmart was the better fit, which illustrates my point about just how variable these pots can be from one to another.

-At the time of this writing, the "hot pot" that people say has the best fit is the Vasconia 32-quart steamer from Amazon.com.
+At the time of this writing, the "hot pot" that people say has the best fit is the Vasconia 32-quart steamer from Amazon.com...but availability seems to come and go..

 In terms of fit: